 Note that those prices are discounted only for the first payment/year!

-The GrowBig plan has some useful perks, such as priority support, backup restores, and the SuperCacher that I mentioned above.
+The GrowBig plan has some useful perks, such as advanced on-demand backups, 1-click staging, and the SuperCacher that I mentioned above.

 I’ve put together a tutorial on how to buy a SiteGround WordPress hosting plan, so you don’t miss important features or choose the wrong options.

 And here comes the last part of this SiteGround WordPress hosting review: the cons!

 - The best practices and latest technology are always implemented;

 - Knowledgeable and currently the fastest support I’ve seen for both live chat and ticketing.

 - Depending on the plan, they allow a certain amount of account executions (i.e. the number of scripts executed for a certain period of time) per hour or day.
 If your WordPress site isn’t properly optimized, you can quickly exceed them at high traffic.
 I managed to pull off around 40K unique visits/mo with the GrowBig plan, which is more than the 25K they approximate.
 So, it’s all about site optimization.